Which Pests Present The Greatest Health Risks?

-In the world on pest control, debate constantly rages regarding the appropriate use of pesticides, which pesticides are the most effective, which are the most dangerous to humans, etc. In conjunction with the US government (the EPA, specifically), the companies that produce these pesticides are required to identify the various pests that pose the most significant health risks to human beings.
+In the world of pest control, debate constantly rages regarding the appropriate use of pesticides, which pesticides are the most effective, which are the most dangerous to humans, etc. In conjunction with the US government (the EPA, specifically), the companies that produce these pesticides are required to identify the various pests that pose the most significant health risks to human beings.

 In an effort to more accurately and efficiently design pesticides to eliminate these pests, and to curtail the risk to humans with their use, this list enumerates the pests and vermin that represent the greatest physical health risks.
-Some entries on this list, like mice, mosquitoes, and bedbugs, have been discussed extensively on other posts.
+Some entries on this list, like mice, mosquitoes, and bed bugs, have been discussed extensively on other posts.

 Cockroaches rank among the most common household pests.
 Like other vermin, they feed on both unsupervised human and pet food.
-Cockroaches have been known to trigger asthma and have also been known to passively transport harmful microbes that can contaminate food supplies.
+Cockroaches have been known to trigger asthma, and have also been known to passively transport harmful microbes that can contaminate food supplies.

 Lice are known to beset almost every mammal on earth.
 They are the hated cause of skin irritations and rashes on humans and, furthermore, are known vectors for diseases like epidemic typhus, trench fever, and epidemic relapsing fever.
 Human beings, as opposed to different types of animals, can host three different types of lice: head lice, body lice, and pubic lice.

-I’ve waxed lyrical about mosquitoes on this site in the past, and they’re recurring subjects of analysis precisely because they’re so dangerous.
+I’ve waxed lyrical about mosquitoes on this site in the past, and they’re recurring subjects of analysis - precisely because they’re so dangerous!
 Yellow fever and Dengue fever have particularly affected travelers in the Caribbean, Central America, South America, and South Central Asia.
 Likewise, malaria is the most serious and widespread health concern caused by mosquitoes on a global level.
-West Nile virus is a health concern within the US, while Eastern equine encephalitis virus tends to afflict geographical regions in the eastern United States.
+West Nile virus is a health concern within the US, while Eastern equine encephalitis virus tends to afflict geographical regions in the Eastern United States.